aakhmetz/COVID19SerialInterval/README.md

 ---------
-[**NB**] Words of caution: Thank you for your interest to our work.
-We would like to note that our code is not supposed to work out of box, because the links used in the notebooks were user-specific, and our main intent was to show the relevance of the methods used in our paper.
+**Thank you for your interest to our work** Few words of caution: We would like to note that our code is not supposed to work out of box, because the links used in the notebooks were user-specific, and our main intent was to show the relevance of the methods used in our paper.